radius-project/docs/docs/content/concepts/application-graph/index.md

 ## Radius applications

-Radius adds a new [application resource]({{< ref "/author-apps/application" >}}) which app teams can use to define their entire application.
-This includes all the compute, data, and infrastructure that makes up an application.
-However, instead of defining a list of resources, Radius applications are defined as a graph of resources and relationships.
+Radius offers an [application resource]({{< ref "/author-apps/application" >}}) which teams can use to define and deploy their entire application, including all of the compute, relationships, and infrastructure within in.
+Since Radius applications are defined as a graph of relationships between deployed resources, it enables more advanced visualizations than simply a list of resources.

 <img src="application.png" alt="A diagram showing an application and all it's resources" width=400px >

 ## Graphs are better than lists

-Within a Radius application developers can express both the resources (_containers, databases, message queues, etc._), as well as all the relationships between them.
+Within an application deployed with Radius, developers can express both the resources (_containers, databases, message queues, etc._), as well as all the relationships between them.
 This forms the Radius application graph.
+This graph is a powerful, because it allows Radius to understand the relationships between resources, and automate the deployment and configuration of your application.
+Plus, it allows you to visualize your application in a way that is more intuitive than a list of resources.

 <img src="list-to-graph.png" alt="A diagram showing the move from a set of infrastructure lists to a graph of resources" width=600px >